AmyShafer/CS-Icons-Quiz/README.md

 ## Resources-used

-* <a href="http://www.asmarterwaytolearn.com/js/index-of-exercises.html" target="_blank"> I referenced Mary Myers' book "A Smarter Way to Learn JavaScript" more than once.
+* <a href="http://www.asmarterwaytolearn.com/js/index-of-exercises.html" target="_blank"> I referenced Mark Myers' book "A Smarter Way to Learn JavaScript" more than once.
 Specifically, the chapters on "The DOM".</a>

 * <a href="https://eloquentjavascript.net/" target="_blank"> I didn't have much experience using setInterval so I consulted "Eloquent JavaScript", pages 248 and 341, for examples.</a>